gdigennaro/imaging_wsclean/README.md

 It requires the singularity as it also runs MakeMask.py to improve the cleaning.
 It uses WSClean 3.4 or above to be able to run -apply-primary-beam (see https://wsclean.readthedocs.io/en/latest/primary_beam_correction.html)

-To run in the cluster folder
+To run in the same folder where the MS are stored.

 # LOFAR
 python make_cluster_images.py -i CLUSETRNAME --z REDSHIFT --imsize IMSIZE --array LOFAR --dosub --dotaperkpc --dotaper *ms*